Stretop/Vampiric-Stuff/README.md

 ### Additional info:

-Seek the README.TXT included inside the mod folder.
+Seek the README.TXT included inside the mod folder for changelog and other infos.